meglenchev/Movie-Magic-Workshop/README.md

 - [x] Add Auth Info To Handlebars Context

 ### Show Dynamic Buttons On Details Page
+- [x] Add Edit And Delete Button On Details Page
+- [x] Add Creator As Relation To Movies
+- [x] Add User As Creator On Movie Creator
+- [] Show Button Only For Creator
 ### Delete Movies

 ### Edit Movies